Imprint · privacy · contact

 The architectural property: no PDF bytes server-side

 FreeSign's central design property is that the document you sign never reaches our infrastructure.
 The browser hashes the PDF locally; the Worker only ever receives the 32-byte SHA-256 of the original PDF and, later, the 32-byte digest of the signature ByteRange.
 There is no upload route in the public API and no endpoint accepts PDF content.
-The MCP discovery contract advertises documentUpload: false and a public-contract test (test/public-contract.test.mjs) fails if that flag ever flips.
+The MCP discovery contract advertises documentUpload: false and an automated public-contract test fails if that flag ever flips.

 What the Worker does retain